-Direct cash costs are projected at \$143 per ounce.
+Excluding the first and last years of operation, direct cash costs are projected at \$123 per ounce.
 Initial life-of-mine costs including royalties and mine overhead are projected at \$169 per ounce, averaging \$153 during the middle years of operation.
-Since so much of the infrastructure is already in place, the total capital expenditure is only \$17 per ounce, giving a total cost - operating, royalties, overhead, and capital - of \$186 per ounce, or approximately 40% of the current gold price.
+Since so much of the infrastructure is already in place, the total capital expenditure is only \$17 per ounce, giving a total cost - operating, royalties, overhead, and capital - of \$186 per ounce, or approximately half the current gold price.